aosabook/500lines/web-server/web-server.markdown

 ```

 The test is simple:
 does the file path end with `.py`?
-The action is equally simple:
-tell `RequestHandler` to run this program.
+If so, we tell `RequestHandler` to run this program.

 ```python
     def run_cgi(self, full_path):